Award winning artist talks about her latest piece – Faint with Light.

 But for her latest work this award winning film maker has turned her attention to the power of light.

-In Faint with Light an eye-catching illuminated creation, which is made using 5 metre LED tape, is synced with an audio recording of Simnett voluntarily fainting by hyperventilating.
+In Faint with Light an eye-catching illuminated creation, which is made using LED strips, is synced with an audio recording of Simnett voluntarily fainting by hyperventilating.
 The intensity of her breath is registered by the thousands of bulbs, which illuminate fully with her deepest inhalations, before she eventually loses consciousness and the lights fade.

 We spoke to Marianna to find out more about her work and this stunning creation.